kubecost/docs/install-and-configure/install/multi-cluster/long-term-storage-configuration/aws-service-account-thanos.md

 3. Add the following JSON in the policy editor:

 {% hint style="info" %}
-Make sure to replace `<your-bucket-name>` with the name of your newly created S3 bucket
+Make sure to replace `<your-bucket-name>` with the name of your newly-created S3 bucket.

 {% endhint %}

     ```